roadrunner-server/roadrunner-docs/docs/en/plugins/locks.md

 sections of your application and prevent race conditions, data corruption, and other synchronization issues that can occur in multi-process environments.

+> **Warning**
+> RoadRunner lock plugin uses an in-memory storage to store information about locks at this moment.
+When multiple
+> instances of RoadRunner are used, each instance will have its own in-memory storage for locks.
+As a result, if a process
+> acquires a lock on one instance of RoadRunner, it will not be aware of the lock state on the other instances.

 ## PHP client

 The RoadRunner lock plugin comes with a convenient PHP package that simplifies the process of integrating the